 Heyd Group - RNA Biochemistry

-In our work we address the fundamental question how alternative splicing regulates cellular function and identity; our main model systems are the mammalian circadian clock and T cell activation.
-In addition to its functionality we investigate mechanisms behind signal-induced, cell type specific and circadian alternative splicing.
-Furthermore, comparing splicing patterns between different species led to our interest in connecting alternative splicing and evolution.
-We employ a variety of techniques ranging from bioinformatics to RNA-protein interaction assays, in vitro splicing, minigenes and cell culture and mouse models.
+In our work we address the fundamental question how alternative splicing regulates cellular function and identity.
+Our main model systems are body temperature-controlled alternative splicing, e.g. in a circadian setting or during fever, and immune cell activation.
+In addition to splicing functionality, we investigate mechanisms behind signal-induced and temperature-controlled alternative splicing, with a focus on the CLK family of kinases, as their activity reacts extremely sensitive to changes in the physiologically relevant temperature range.
+In another mechanistic project focused on the core spliceosome we have recently started to investigate NAGNAG alternative splicing.
+We employ a variety of techniques ranging from bioinformatics to RNA-protein interaction assays, in vitro splicing, minigenes, cell culture and mouse models.

 Office hours: Monday 12 - 13h.

-Please Email or call Karin Hesse to make an appointment.
+Please Email or call Florian Heyd or Karin Hesse to make an appointment.